Undergraduate Certificate in Nation and Narration in Postcolonial Societies

 Course Content

-• Nation-building and Identity Formation
+• Nation-Building and Identity Formation

-• Postcolonial Literature and Film
+• Postcolonial Feminism and Gender Studies

-• Gender and Postcolonialism
+• Borderlands and Transnationalism

-• Globalization and Postcolonial Societies
+• Globalization and its Effects on Postcolonial Societies

 Assessment